stevensouza/automon/examples/README.md

 Automon Example Programs
 ========================

-This directory contains sample programs (*.sh) that show how programs can easily be monitored/profiled/instrumented with Automon.
+This directory contains sample programs (*.sh) that show how programs can easily be monitored/profiled/instrumented/traced with Automon.

-Before running the programs you must generate the needed jar files by running the following from the automon root directory: mvn clean package
+To run the scrips you must first:
+1. Build the required jars with `mvn clean package` from the automon root directory.
+2. Make sure all the `*.sh` files in this directory are executable (for example `chmod +x *.sh`)
+2. Make sure the version on this script matches the version of Automon that is being build: [set_version.sh](https://github.com/stevensouza/automon/blob/master/examples/set_versions.sh)

 A Spring AOP monitoring example can be found in this directory (spring-aop.sh).
 [Here is its source code](https://github.com/stevensouza/automon/tree/master/spring_aop).